Lubrication

 Lubrication is the process or technique of using a lubricant to reduce friction and wear and tear in a contact between two surfaces.
 The study of lubrication is a discipline in the field of tribology.

 Lubrication mechanisms such as fluid-lubricated systems are designed so that the applied load is partially or completely carried by hydrodynamic or hydrostatic pressure, which reduces solid body interactions (and consequently friction and wear).
 Depending on the degree of surface separation, different lubrication regimes can be distinguished.

 Adequate lubrication allows smooth, continuous operation of machine elements, reduces the rate of wear, and prevents excessive stresses or seizures at bearings.
+By repelling water and other substances, it also reduces corrosion.
 When lubrication breaks down, components can rub destructively against each other, causing heat, local welding, destructive damage and failure.

 Lubrication mechanisms

 Fluid-lubricated systems

 As the load increases on the contacting surfaces, distinct situations can be observed with respect to the mode of lubrication, which are called lubrication regimes: